How it Works

 1 Sign Up

-Download the app, scan your license and credit or debit card, enter some details, and go.
+Download the app, scan your license and credit or debit card, and take a selfie.
 Approval takes less than five minutes.
 Sign up is free, but we do a $50 hold to verify funds (it drops off in a few business days).

 2 Find a Car

 Use the app to see available cars nearby.
 Book up to 30 minutes in advance, or just walk up to a car on the street.
 If the windshield light is green, it’s up for grabs.